anaulin/realcoopstories/content/episode/micky-metts-agaric.md

 {{< timestamp "[00:40:57]" >}} _Micky:_ Exactly.
 Or people don't understand when they aggregate all of your content.
 That is very perplexing.
 The story I usually tell is like a young woman goes to on the way home from work buys a pregnancy test.

 {{< timestamp "[00:41:12]" >}} Well, the company that she works for may be buying data involved from like Facebook and Google and all of these places.
-And it'll notice on a purchase from her credit card that she bought this and she may be fired the next day for a different reason, you know .
+And it'll notice on a purchase from her credit card that she bought this and she may be fired the next day for a different reason, you know.
 Well, they'll think, "Oh, she's going to have a baby.
 We better get rid of her now."
 But people do not think this far ahead.
 Which is sad.
 And it's sad that you have to think that way.
 You know, in a cooperative world, there'd be like, Oh a baby, what can we do?
 How can we help?
 We've got, have we got enough childcare co-ops?
 Are you getting time off?

 {{< timestamp "[00:41:53]" >}} I've always said where else in your corporation, could you go at five o'clock until the boss, My aunt died in Missouri.
 I have to leave tomorrow morning to go there.
 And I don't have any money.
 I need an advance of two weeks of the salary to go there.
 They would look at you like you were insane.
 And a co-op would be like, great, take three weeks.
 And how much do you need?
 And you want the car and take the company car.

-{{< timestamp "[00:42:22]" >}} _Ana:_ I think that's very, lovely, and very , what's the right word for it, very heartening to hear that there is a different way to be with each other and work with each other, while making a living and meeting our material needs.
+{{< timestamp "[00:42:22]" >}} _Ana:_ I think that's very, lovely, and very, what's the right word for it, very heartening to hear that there is a different way to be with each other and work with each other, while making a living and meeting our material needs.

-{{< timestamp "[00:42:34]" >}} Not necessarily looking at everything from the point of view of competition, which brings me back to this really intriguing thing, or intriguing from a traditional corporate standpoint, I must say .
-Which is this idea of sharing leads with other co-ops.
+{{< timestamp "[00:42:34]" >}} Not necessarily looking at everything from the point of view of competition, which brings me back to this really intriguing thing, or intriguing from a traditional corporate standpoint, I must say Which is this idea of sharing leads with other co-ops.
 The late 20th century neoliberal  ethos of competing for everything makes it unthinkable that a company would share leads with other companies that might be also seen as competitors.
 Right?
 Because if one believes, as many do believe, that there is a limited amount of work to go around that there's a limited amount of resources to go around, then why would I share my leads with you?
 Because  what, if you outbid me on that next project, instead of cooperating with me, then I'm left high and dry.
 So how do you, how do you manage this at a place like Agaric?
 How do you manage those risks?
 And how do you think about that?

 {{< timestamp "[00:43:37]" >}} _Micky:_ We don't.
 It manages itself, pretty much.
 The people that we offer access to this are in our network and that would not be something that they would think of doing, or if they did so, well, there's but there is not a finite amount of work.
 There's an infinite amount of work.